How to get to Koh Lanta

 Private minivan/taxi: An easy and direct route from Trang to Koh Lanta would be to hire a private mini van or taxi.
 Depending on where you stay on Koh Lanta the cost is 3 500-

 3 700 baht and takes between 3.5-4.5 hours, again depending on the car ferry queue.

 Public minivan: There is no direct mini van from the airport in Trang; you have to book at one of the tour agencies in Trang town, which provide minivan transfers to Koh Lanta.
 The most popular agent is KK travel, just opposite the train station.
 The cost is 350 baht and they leave every hour from Trang.
 The journey can take anywhere from three to five hours.

 Getting to Koh Lanta from Phuket

 Private minivan/taxi: The easy way to get to Koh Lanta Yai from Phuket would be to hire a private taxi, or minivan, which would take you straight to your accommodation on Koh Lanta.
-The last departure time from Phuket is 5 pm as the car ferries that connect the mainland to Koh Lanta close at 10 pm and the journey time from Phuket to the first ferry is approximately 4 hours, then another hour from there to Koh Lanta Yai.
-(If there are no queues) The cost for this service is between 4 000 - 5 000 baht.
+The last departure time from Phuket is 5 pm as the car ferry that connect the mainland to Koh Lanta close at 10 pm and the journey time from Phuket to the ferry is approximately 4 hours, then another 30 minutes from there to Koh Lanta Yai.
+The cost for this service is between 4 000 - 5 000 baht.